sanjam00/se05-summative-lab-project-showcase/README.md

 Allow the administrator to change different values of the product such as price.
 A search functionality that allows users to dynamically search for a product.
 A responsive design that matches the mock-up.

+# Future Improvements

+**Shop Page**
+render product cards in a more favorable way, i.e, not all in a straight line change card views, from big to medium to small, based on user preference

+**Admin Page**
+add a search or sort functionality add a login functionality